 “But last night I couldn’t relax to save my life.
-I just kept tossing and turning, eyes wide open, and I was really getting on edge.
+I need a good nights sleep before a game but I just kept tossing and turning, eyes wide open, and I was really getting on edge.
 It’s something I’m not used to.
-Anyway, I like to read and it was late so I grabbed my Kindle and browsed around looking for something new, you know, to take my mind off of things.
-Of course, the first thing I searched for was something baseball related, I couldn’t help myself, and up comes a link to a short story called “Brothers.”
+I like to read and it was late so I grabbed my Kindle and browsed around looking for something new, you know, to take my mind off of things.
+Of course, the first thing I searched for was something baseball related, I couldn’t help myself.
+Anyway, up comes a link to a short story called “Brothers.”
 And guess what?
 It was free.
 I thought what the hell, it’s free, so I downloaded it.
 Five minutes later, I’m reading this story and not thinking about anything else.
 The next thing I know its morning and at first, I thought I dreamed the whole thing, but I saw my Kindle next to me on the bed and then I remembered.

 “All day, every time I started to feel nervous I’d think about the story, the dream.
 It just kept popping into my head and it was a distraction.
 But it distracted me in a good way, because thank God, I wasn’t anxious about the game anymore.
 Later on, standing there at the plate, with the game and the championship on the line, I started to think about the story.